-Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for Calendar Year (CY) 2020.
+Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for Calendar Year (CY) 2021.
 Presented in the body of this report are the details and bases for these findings.

-- 1. Severe Water Shortage Conditions continue to exist in the NMMA in calendar year 2020 as indicated by the Key Wells Index of 11.7 ft msl (see Section 7.2 Water Shortage Conditions). - The Nipomo Community Services District (NCSD) completed Phase I of the Nipomo Supplemental Water Project (NSWP).
-Water deliveries began on July 2, 2015, and 1,041 AF of imported water were delivered through the NSWP in CY 2020 (see Section 3.1.10 Imported Water). - 3.
-Consistent with Stage IV of the NMMA Water Shortage Response Stages, a total reduction of 2,155 AF (-38%) in purveyor production was accomplished in 2020 as compared to 2013 (see Section 7.3.3 Stipulating Party Water Use Trends). - 4.
+- 1. Severe Water Shortage Conditions continue to exist in the NMMA in CY 2021 as indicated by the lowest Key Wells Index on record of 8.7 ft msl (see Section 7.2 Water Shortage Conditions). - The Nipomo Community Services District (NCSD) completed Phase I of the Nipomo Supplemental Water Project (NSWP).
+Water deliveries began on July 2, 2015, and 1,064 AF of imported water were delivered through the NSWP in CY 2021 (see Section 3.1.10 Imported Water). - 3.
+Consistent with Stage IV of the NMMA Water Shortage Response Stages, a total reduction of 2,149 AF (-38%) in purveyor production was accomplished in CY 2021 as compared to 2013 (see Section 7.3.3 Stipulating Party Water Use Trends). - 4.
 There is no evidence of seawater intrusion based on coastal water quality (see Section 6.1.2 Results from Coastal Monitoring Wells). - 5.
-Total rainfall for CY 2020 is approximately 60 percent of the long-term average.
-The total rainfall for Water Year (WY) 2020 (October 1, 2019 through September 30, 2020) is approximately 100 percent of the long-term average (see Section 3.1.3 Rainfall). - 6.
-The period of analysis (1975-2020) used by the TG is roughly 8 percent "wetter" on average than the long-term record (1920-2020) indicating there is a slight bias toward overstating the amount of local water supply resulting from percolation of rainfall (see Section 5.1 Rainfall and Percolation Past Root Zone). - 7.
-The total estimated 2020 calendar year groundwater production is 14,313 acre-feet (AF).
+Total rainfall for CY 2021 is approximately 103 percent of the long-term average.
+The total rainfall for Water Year (WY) 2021 (October 1, 2020 through September 30, 2021) is approximately 54 percent of the long-term average (see Section 3.1.3 Rainfall). - 6.
+The period of analysis (1975-2021) used by the TG is roughly 7 percent "wetter" on average than the long-term record (1920-2021) indicating there is a slight bias toward overstating the amount of local water supply resulting from percolation of rainfall (see Section 5.1 Rainfall and Percolation Past Root Zone). - 7.
+The total estimated CY 2021 groundwater production is 13,577 acre-feet (AF).
 The breakdown by user and type of use is shown in the following table (see Section 3.1.9 Groundwater Production).

-Agriculture 7,176 AF
+Agriculture 7,437 AF

-Urban/Industrial 7,137AF
+Urban/Industrial 6,140 AF

-Total Production 14,313 AF
+Total Production 13,577 AF

 - 8. No surface water is diverted for water supplies in the NMMA (see Section 3.1.7). - 9.
-The total Waste Water Treatment Facility effluent discharged in the NMMA was 657 AF for CY 2020 (see Section 3.1.11 Wastewater Discharge and Reuse). - 10.
-Contour maps prepared using Spring and Fall 2020 groundwater elevation data suggest regional groundwater flow is generally from east to west (toward the ocean).
+The total Waste Water Treatment Facility effluent discharged in the NMMA was 681 AF for CY 2021 (see Section 3.1.11 Wastewater Discharge and Reuse). - 10.
+Contour maps prepared using Spring and Fall 2021 groundwater elevation data suggest regional groundwater flow is generally from east to west (toward the ocean).
 The contour maps also show a landward gradient from the coast in the deep aquifer, which is an indication that groundwater flow is from the coastal area toward inland areas resulting in an increased potential for seawater intrusion.
 There exists a persistent pumping depression in the central area of the NMMA (see Section 6.1.3 Groundwater Contours and Pumping Depressions).